alexferreiraofc/alexferreiraofc/README.md

 Java backend developer
 ----------------------

-i've been learning code for almost 1 year.
-Focusing in Java as a backend developer with spring boot and hibernate framework.
-I have knowledge in JUnit5 and Mockito testings.
-I have knowledge with databases MySQL & PostgresSQL.

-* 🌍  I'm based in Florianopolis
+* 🌍  I'm based in Brazil
 * ✉️  You can contact me at my socials
 * 🧠  I'm learning Mobile for fun